KrishJ4856/KrishJ4856/README.md

 <br/>
 <a href="https://twitter.com/Krish4856/status/1611330756684689409?s=20&t=qdmQvsqA4qcffSVKCp4zDA" title="6 Use Cases Of useEffect() Hook In React"><img src="https://pbs.twimg.com/media/FlyX8TKagAMSdBt?format=jpg&name=900x900" alt="Setting Up Your Tailwind CSS Project" width="400px" align="left" /></a>
 <a href="https://twitter.com/Krish4856/status/1611330756684689409?s=20&t=qdmQvsqA4qcffSVKCp4zDA"><h3>6 Use Cases Of useEffect() Hook In React</h3></a>
-<strong>Learn all the 6 use cases of useEffect() Hook in ReactJS.
-This thread will give you a detailed understanding of the useEffect() hook and when and how should you use them...</strong>
+Learn all the 6 use cases of useEffect() Hook in ReactJS.
+This thread will give you a detailed understanding of the useEffect() hook and when and how should you use them...
 <br/>
 </td>
 </tr>